oemof/tespy/doc/tespy_modules/connections.rst

 .. note::

-    The available keywords for the dictionary are
+    The available keywords for the dictionary are:

     - 'c' for the component instance.
-    - 'p' for the parameter (the combustion engine has various parameters, have a look at the
-      :ref:`combustion engine example <combustion_engine_label>`).
+    - 'p' for the parameter (the combustion engine has various parameters, have a look at the :ref:`combustion engine example <combustion_engine_label>`).
     - 'P_ref' for the reference value of the component.
     - 'char' for the characteristic line.

     There are different specification possibilites:

     - If you specify the component only, the parameter will be default (not working with cogeneration unit) and the conversion factor of the characteristic line will be 1 for every load.
     - If you specify a numeric value for char, the conversion factor will be equal to that value for every load.
     - If you want to specify a characteristic line, provide a :py:class:` <tespy.components.characteristics.char_line>` object.

 The examples below shows the implementation of busses in your TESPy simulation.